thenumbernine/langfix-lua/README.md

 - Better coroutine iteration for ranges, something more like luafun, or just make this whole thing compatible with luafun.
 - Think of a new file extension to use?
 - How about a legit ternary operator: `a ? b : c` but safe for boolean types?
-- How about ++ etc operators?
+- How about `++` etc operators?
 But for the latter I'd have to change the single-line comments `--` ...  maybe go as far as Python did and just do `+=` 's ?
+- I disagree so strongly with LuaJIT's default ctype struct index behavior of throwing errors if fields are missing, which breaks typical Lua convention of just returning nil, that I'm half-tempted to wrap all indexing operations in my `lua-ext`'s `op.safeindex` function, just to restore the original functionality, just to prove a point, even though I know it'll slow everything down incredibly.

+### Complementing Features In Other Libraries:
+- https://github.com/thenumbernine/lua-ext `luajit -lext`: default operators for functions, coroutines, etc.
+- `luajit -lext.debug` syntax for running things in debug-mode, or maybe even more of this, like types and type-checking upon-load()
+- `luajit -lext.ctypes`: C types at global scope. this is an easy optional `require` to vanilla LuaJIT.
+I put this in
+- https://github.com/thenumbernine/lua-local-default `luajit -llocal-default` local-by-default, global-by-keyword.
+But this just wedges the env-setting into every function.
+It might be better to replace new-assigns with locals and a new `global` keyword with non-locals.